jonathan-bower/DataScienceResources/README.md

 * [vincent](http://vincent.readthedocs.org/en/latest/)  - help with python for d3
 * [seaborn](http://web.stanford.edu/~mwaskom/software/seaborn/) - Clean statistical data visualization library.

-Design Theory -- [PLACE HOLDER]
+Design Theory --
 The importance of design theory in data visualization and presentations could not be understated though many people pay no heed (probably through a lack of understanding than anything else).
-I will try and find some good resources to fill this.
+I will try and find some good resources.
+[PLACE HOLDER]

 ### Ipython Notebook Tutorials
 Collection of ipython notebooks that are helpful as examples to either using tools or to explain certain topics.